ISO Certification

 ISO Certification is a conferred status when an organization’s products, services, or management systems comply with standards that are generally recognized worldwide and established by the International Organization for Standardization (ISO).
 The major purpose of these norms is to guarantee that quality, safety, efficiency, reliability, and consistency are preserved in all sectors globally.

+ISO stands for “ISOS,” which is a Greek word that means “equal.”
 The name signifies the main objective of the organization, which was to come up with standard measures that are applicable equally to all countries, industries, and languages.

 ISO standards provide a roadmap for organizations to: